TheColb/cse15l-lab-reports/LabReport1.md

 ```
 $ cat /home/linux/ieng6/cs15lsp23/public/hello.txt
 ```
-to read the contents of the text document.\
+to read the contents of the text document.

+Feel free to add or remove file names at the end of the command to navigate different files in the server!

 To log out you can type the command:
 ```
 $ exit